-Controls Lebealed by MDCR 2015 Ame Electric circuitry to accommodate 'Level 01 To encourage and support increased 2' electric vehicle charging points must be integrated into all off-street car parking of new residential and nonresidential development to ensure that 100% of car spaces can install electric vehicle charging points in the future.
-This must include: a) Ensuring adequate electrical capacity and infrastructure (cable size, distribution board size etc.) for the electric vehicle charging point system; and b) Providing either buried cables underground or cable trays sufficient to accommodate electric circuitry to each car space (see Figure 1 and Figure 2).
-C2 Minimum electric circuitry for a 'Level 2' electric vehicle charging point is required to be: a) Privately available spaces: 'Level 2' slow - single phase with 7kW power; and
+- Plectric circuitry to accommodate 'Level 2' electric vehicle charging points must be integrated into all off-street car parking of new residential and nonresidential development to ensure that 100% of car spaces can install electric vehicle charging points in the future.
+This must include: - a) Ensuring adequate electrical capacity and infrastructure (cable size, distribution board size etc.) for the electric vehicle charging point system; and - b) Providing either buried cables underground or cable trays sufficient to accommodate electric circuitry to each car space (see Figure 1 and Figure 2). - C2 Minimum electric circuitry for a 'Level 2' electric vehicle charging point is required to be: - a) Privately available spaces: 'Level 2' slow - single phase with 7kW power; and

 Objectives Controls b) Publicly available spaces: 'Level 2' fast - three-phase with 11-22kW power.
 C3 The installation of a 'Level 2' electric vehicle charging point is encouraged for new dwelling houses, semi-detached dwellings or dual occupancies.
-All new residential and non-residential development (other than for dwelling houses, semi-detached dwellings or dual occupancies) must provide 1 car parking space or 10% of all car parking spaces - whichever is greater - to have a 'Level 2' electric vehicle charging point installed.
+C4 All new residential and non-residential development (other than for a veriling houses, semi-detached dwellings or dual occupancies) must provide i car parking space or 10% of all car parking spaces - whichever is greater - to have a 'Level 2' electric vehicle charging point installed.